top of page

 (Figure 4)

-Question: What happens when a piano's tuning curve looks like Figure 4, and the technician tries to fine tune it without performing a pitch adjustment?
+Question: What happens when a piano's tuning curve looks like Figure 4, and the technician tries to fine tune it without performing a pitch raise?

 Answer: see Figure 5